matthew-brett/teaching/fourier_no_ei.rst

 ============================

 We can show the matrix calculation of the DFT as images.
 To do this we will use some specialized code.
-If you are running this notebook yourself, download `dft\_plots.py <dft_plots.py>`__ to the directory containing the notebook.
+If you are running this tutorial yourself, download :download:`dft_plots.py` to the directory containing this page.

 .. nbplot::